yasharth328/Hacktober2021/README.md

 # Hacktoberfest 2020 Hello World !!!

-Welcome to Hacktoberfest 2020.
+## Welcome to Hacktoberfest 2020.

-HacktoberFest Hello World in every other language ever.
-Just fork it and add a `'Hello World'` program to contribute for hacktober fest and send a Pull Request!!
+Aim of this repository is to help someone to learn, participate in Hacktober and contribute their code.
+Any Program in any language accecpted.
+If you can explain your code with submission of it that would be better for beginners to understand.

 ## Requirements